rosingh25/ShopHere/README.md

 # ShopHere
 Entity Framework Version : v6.2.0     <br/>
 Bootstrap Version : v4.5.3            <br/>
+Note : Resolved issue of Null Reference exception in Register page for some Visual Studio Versions.
 Note : if enable-migrations does not work.
   1. right click on project name -> Manage NuGet packages
   2. Search EntityFramework and install v6.2.0 in the project